pavankothawade/Aladdin-2D-Game/Team_activity.md

 * Study and implement the design patterns suitable to my work in game.

 ### What are the current blockers/challenges the team is facing?

+Pritam Meher
+* Deciding which design pattern will suit best for the hurdles implementation in the game.

 Vinit Singh
 * Choice and Implementation of Design Patterns.